galfo-j/galfo-j/README.md

 West Visayas State University
 #
 ### **Aspiring Data Analyst **

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?size=22&duration=3000&color=F7A41D&lines=Data+Analysis;Data+Storytelling;Forecasting)

-I aspire to become someone who conveys stories in a manner everyone can understand, using the information produced by the world.
-I want to create something that will open the mid of people
+*I aspire to become someone who conveys stories in a manner everyone can understand, using the information produced by the world.
+I want to create something that will open the minds of people.*

 ---